cds-hooks/docs/docs/specification/current.md

 Prefetch tokens MUST be delimited by `{{` and `}}`, and MUST contain only the qualified path to a hook context field *_or one of the following user identifiers: `userPractitionerId`, 'userPractitioneRoleId', `userPatientId`, or `userRelatedPersonId`_*.

 Individual hooks specify which of their `context` fields can be used as prefetch tokens.
 Prefetch templates must start with one of these context elements and can then navigate to information available within the context element using [simple FHIRPath](https://hl7.org/fhir/fhirpath.html#simple).
-For example,

 There are two styles of prefetch expressions - read and search.
 How the expressions are formatted and how the data is expected to come back varies for each.